In a special issue of Japan's "JAZZ LIFE" magazine, they selected

 After years of bootlegs and illegal downloads, 2008 brings with it the release of the 2-CD set, "THE SUITCASE."
 As was the case for the prior two CDs, the initial releases were on: 55 Records(Japan); Tone Center Records(USA) and ESC Records(Germany/Europe).
 Alongside longtime bandmates, Anthony Jackson and Dennis Chambers, the trio was originally recorded by WDR for a live radio broadcast from Köln, Germany in 1994.
 With the superb sound quality and the spectacular performances, this CD has been being hailed as: "...a landmark contemporary Jazz trio recording!!!"

-Recorded in 2010 and released in May of 2011, "PARTING SHOT" is Steve's brand new recording, and it features Eyewitness veterans: Anthony Jackson, Dennis Chambers, and Manolo Badrena, alongside the tremendous Latin percussion team of Marc Quiñones and Bobby Allende.
+Recorded in 2010 and released in May of 2011, "PARTING SHOT" featured Eyewitness veterans: Anthony Jackson, Dennis Chambers, and Manolo Badrena, alongside the tremendous Latin percussion team of Marc Quiñones and Bobby Allende.
 Together they perform 7 new compositions from Steve, and his interpretations of "Bye-ya" by Thelonious Monk, and both "Chronology" and "Blues Connotation" by Ornette Coleman.
 Recorded by James Farber at Avatar Studios, this spectacular sounding recording features performances by guest artists: Rob Mounsey(keyboard & orchestrations), and, Steve was honored to have both Andrés Beeuwsaert(Aca Seca Trio) and Brasilian vocalist, Tatiana Parra singing the vocalese section on Steve's tune, "Influence Peddler."
-This is the first Latin Jazz recording led by a guitarist in 50 years!
+This was the first Latin Jazz recording led by a guitarist in 50 years!

 Throughout his long and distinguished career,